 - Stories in STEM.
 Master Teachers workshop, New York.
 Feb 16

-- Workshops for Spellbinders.
-Various Chapters (Denver, Littleton, Grand Junction, Jefferson County, Larimer County).
-2001-2016
+- Dozens of workshops for Spellbinders.
+Various Chapters (Denver, Littleton, Mesa County, Jefferson County, Larimer County, Roaring Fork Valley).
+2001-2017

 - Joining In - Interactive Stories

 - Supporting the Curriculum

 - Living History Class.
 A 6-week series of workshops and recital in 08, 09, 10, 13, 15 and 17

 - Become a Storysmith.
 Storytelling Class, a 5-week series of workshops and recital.
 Forty-seven of these classes taught 1991 to 2017 in Boulder (33) Fort Collins (13), and Broomfield (1).

 - Living History Class.
 For the Legendary Ladies Jan-Mar 11